-(10) May a Recipient transfer its responsibilities under the Assistance Agreement to another entity, Affiliate, or Subsidiary?
+2.6 May a Recipient transfer its responsibilities under the Assistance Agreement to another entity, Affiliate, or Subsidiary?

-CMF Awards may not be used to support the activities of, or otherwise be passed through, transferred, or co-awarded to, third-party entities, whether Affiliates, Subsidiaries, or others, unless done pursuant to a merger or acquisition or similar transaction, and with the CDFI Fund's prior written consent.
+CMF Awards may not be passed through, transferred, or co-awarded to third-party entities, whether Affiliates, Subsidiaries, or others, unless done pursuant to a merger or acquisition or similar transaction, and with the CDFI Fund's prior written consent.

 The responsibilities and obligations of a Recipient under the Assistance Agreement must remain the sole responsibility of the Recipient.
 In certain cases, and with the express and advance approval of the CDFI Fund, Recipients may create an Approved Single Purpose Entity (SPE) to carry out the activities under the Award.
 However, in all cases, the SPE must be formed for the purposes of CMF; must be wholly owned by the Recipient; and the Recipient maintains all obligations under the Assistance Agreement.
-Refer to FAQ #12 for further clarification on SPE.
+Refer to FAQ #2.8 for further clarification on SPE.